jonahtash/SHIP2017/README.md

 # SHIP2017
-A webpage for viewing semantic datbases.
+A webpage for viewing Semantic datbases.